pydata/patsy/doc/formulas.rst

 Redundancy and categorical factors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here's the basic idea about how Charlton codes categorical factors: each term that's included means that we want our outcome variable to vary in a certain way -- for example, the `a:b` in ``y ~ a:b`` means that we want our model to be flexible enough to assign `y` a different value for every possible combination of `a` and `b` values.
-Charlton then builds up a design matrix incrementally by working from left to right in the sorted term list, and for each term it adds just the right columns needed to make sure that the model will be flexible
+Here's the basic idea about how Patsy codes categorical factors: each term that's included means that we want our outcome variable to vary in a certain way -- for example, the `a:b` in ``y ~ a:b`` means that we want our model to be flexible enough to assign `y` a different value for every possible combination of `a` and `b` values.
+Patsy then builds up a design matrix incrementally by working from left to right in the sorted term list, and for each term it adds just the right columns needed to make sure that the model will be flexible